eine Gruppe Kinder sitzt bei einer Führung durch die Ausstellung "Ozeanien" auf dem Boden. Ein Kind meldet sich.

 Where do these ideas come from that make some things seem familiar and others strange?
 Starting with objects from the collection that have complex stories and meanings, we approach the big question with simple exercises: What happens when people, things, or ways of life are viewed from only one perspective?
 Together, we will uncover and discuss patterns of thinking and develop strategies to combat prejudice, exclusion, and racism.

-Social studies, AES, ethics, school without racism
+Teaching field: social studies, social issues (AES), ethics, school without racism

 For whom?
 Recommended for grades 7 to 13